1123Alessandro/Las-Notas/Reviewers/ETHICS.md

 Thinking outiside the box, consdiering thoughts of other people, and Finding a way to see a different angle and perspective ;; Thinking critically and logically

-Thought experimentsma and dealing with dilemmas and contradictions ;; Hypothesizing scenarios or thought experiments
+Thought experiments and dealing with dilemmas and contradictions ;; Hypothesizing scenarios or thought experiments

 # Methods in Philosophy

-Seeing each fiber of the tread and understanding each concept ;; Annuluses
+Seeing each fiber of the tread and understanding each concept ;; Analyze from greek *Analuses*

 Thinking in question ;; Inquisitive thinking

-Both of us don't have any notes here ;; logical reasoning or rational argumentation
+Both of us don't have any notes here ; logical reasoning or rational argumentation

 Analyzing the concept of things like Dialogue of Plato in Justice ;; Conceptual or linguistic analysis

-Talking to people, asking their thoughts ;; Critical, Creative, Collaborative thinking
+Talking to people, asking their thoughts ;; Collaborative thinking

-Hypothesizing ;; Thought prove or experimentation
+Hypothesizing ;; Thought probe or experimentation

 # What are the questions we ask in Philosophy?